dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 ![Dann's Daily Note template for Obsidian](/images/blog/2022/10/daily-note-template.png)

 ❗ _Feel free to skip the fluff and navigate directly to the **[raw Daily Note template](https://gist.github.com/dannberg/48ea2ba3fc0abdf3f219c6ad8bc78eb6)**._

+Also, this tutorial is now available as a _YouTube video_!
+Watch **[📆 Obsidian Daily Note Template Tour and Tutorial](https://youtu.be/N7PltDEp-pk)** to see me set up the system from scratch.

 ---